Bharatjain9/Tic-tac-toe-game/README.md

 ✔️ Two-player mode
 ✔️ Detects wins and draws automatically

-🚀 How to Clone and Run
+## 🚀 How to Clone This Repository

+1️⃣ Open Your Terminal
+On **Windows**, use Command Prompt, PowerShell, or Git Bash.
+On **Mac/Linux**, use the Terminal.

-### 1️⃣ Clone the Repository :
+### 2️⃣ Run the Clone Command  : git clone <repo-link>
-Open your terminal and run:  git clone <https://github.com/Bharatjain9/Tic-tac-toe-game.git>
+Replace <repo-link> with the actual GitHub repository URL.

-2️⃣ Navigate to the Project Folder : cd tic-tac-toe
+3️⃣ Navigate to the Project Folder : cd <repo-name>

-3️⃣ Compile the Code :
-g++ tic_tac_toe.cpp -o tic_tac_toe
+4️⃣ (Optional) Install Dependencies

+If the project requires dependencies, install them based on the technology used:

+Python: pip install -r requirements.txt
+Node.js: npm install
+C/C++: No dependencies needed, just compile and run!
-4️⃣ Run the Game :
+5️⃣ Run the Project 🚀
-./tic_tac_toe